 One of the most common reasons for employee lawsuits is incorrect pay.
-If employees sue a company for not getting paid correctly for their regular pay or for overtime, a company can be on the hook for vast sums of money.
+If employees sue a company for not getting paid correctly for their regular income or overtime, a company can be on the hook for vast sums of money.

-Employers should consider outsourcing HR administration burdens like payroll and benefits administration if HR is stretched too thin.
+Employers should consider outsourcing HR administrative burdens like payroll and benefits administration if HR is stretched too thin.
 Letting go of these mundane tasks can help to reduce the likelihood of your company facing costly and embarrassing employee lawsuits.

 HR outsourcing also gives you access to employment law specialists and HR experts who can help guide you through the litigation process.